wonjae-lee-2/scripts/README.md

 3. Add an inbound rule to open ports for PostgreSQL (5432) and Trino (8080).

+4. Create a bucket `lee-psql` in S3.

-4. Create a user and download security credentials.
+5. Create a user and download security credentials.

 ## Google Cloud